mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/taco-shop/tezos-taco-shop-smart-contract.md

 <div>

-Meet **Pedro**, our *artisan taco chef*, who has decided to open a Taco shop on the Tezos blockchain, using a smart contract.
+Meet **Pedro**, our *artisan taco chef*, who has decided to open a Taco shop on the Mavryk blockchain, using a smart contract.
 He sells two different kinds of tacos: **el Clásico** and the **Especial del Chef**.